A Lagrangian filling for every cluster seed: A Lagrangian filling for every cluster seed

 Consider an $\L$-compressing disk $D\in\sD(\Gamma)$ with boundary $\g\in\SC(\Gamma)$ and perform Lagrangian disk surgery on $(L,D)$.
 This produces a new Lagrangian filling $(L',D')$ with an $\L$-compressing disk $D'$.
 The $\L$-compressing system $\Gamma$ for $L$ yields an $\L$-compressing system $\Gamma'$ for $L'$, whose configuration of curves $\SC(\Gamma')$ is as described by Lemma \ref{lem:configuration_Lagrangiansurgery}.
+We wish to be able to iterate this procedure arbitrarily: given any curve $\g_1\in\SC(\Gamma')$ with associated $\L$-compressing disk $D_1$, we want to be able to perform Lagrangian disk surgery to $L'$ along $D_1$ and obtain an $\L$-compressing system $\Gamma''$ for the new Lagrangian filling $L''=\mu_{D_1}(L')$.
+(And so on.)

+The problem with iterating is that the $\g$-exchange of some curve configuration $\SC_{bad}(\Gamma)$, appearing at some point in the iteration, might be a ``curve configuration'' $\mu_\g(\SC_{bad}(\Gamma))$ with an immersed curve.
+See Example \ref{ex:Example_Immersed} above.
+Here we write ``curve configuration'' in quotations to mean a curve configuration as in Definition \ref{def:configuration} but where we relax the requirement that the curves are embedded to merely being immersed.
+The problem is that $\mu_\g(\SC_{bad}(\Gamma))$ will not admit an $\L$-compressing system and we cannot keep iterating arbitrarily.
+For instance, it would not be possible to perform a Lagrangian disk surgery along that immersed curve.

+\begin{remark} Because of the properties of the cluster algebra constructed in \cite{GSW} (see also \cite{CasalsWeng22,CGGLSS}), and the arguments in this article (some already present in \cite{STW} indeed), the appearance of immersed curves is the only problem.
+To be precise, if we knew in advance that no immersed curves will appear in this iteration process, then the procedure presented above -- as already discussed in \cite{STW} -- and \cite[Theorem 1.1]{CasalsWeng22} would suffice to prove Theorem \ref{thm:main}.
+In that sense, immersed curves are the only problem. $\Box$ \end{remark}

-We wish to be able to iterate this procedure arbitrarily: given any curve $\g_1\in\SC(\Gamma')$ with associated $\L$-compressing disk $D_1$, we want to be able to perform Lagrangian disk surgery to $L'$ along $D_1$.
-The two problems at this stage, which are well-known, are: \begin{itemize} \item[(i)] It might be that $\SC(\Gamma')$ does not bound any bigons but there are curves $\g_i,\g_j\in\SC(\sD_1)$ with two points of geometric intersection, one positive and one negative, and these two intersection points do not bound a bigon.\\
+By Lemma \ref{lem:2cycleimmersed}, the problem of an immersed curve appearing in some $\g$-exchange $\mu_\g(\SC(\Gamma))$ is equivalent to the quiver $Q(\SC(\Gamma))$ having a 2-cycle containing the vertex for $\g$.
+There are two situations in which $Q(\SC(\Gamma))$ might have a 2-cycle: \begin{itemize} \item[(i)] It might be that $\SC(\Gamma)$ does not bound any bigons but there are curves $\g_i,\g_j\in\SC(\sD_1)$ with two points of geometric intersection, one positive and one negative, and these two intersection points do not bound a bigon.
+In this case the quiver $Q(\SC(\Gamma))$ has a 2-cycle but the potential $W(\SC(\Gamma))$ would not have a monomial accounting for it (as there is no bigon).\\